Middleton Tract, California

 The gated Slate Creek Road entrance to the area.

-Middleton Tract is a rural community in the coastal Redwoods of San Mateo County, California.
+Middleton Tract is a rural community in the coastal Redwoods of San Mateo County, California, United States.
 Unattributed press reports say the name Middleton Tract may have been applied to this area as early as 1925.
 In the present day, the name is official at the county government level.
 It appears on County Assessor's maps including County of San Mateo, Master Index Map, Revision 2, June, 1985, (Redwood City, California: County of San Mateo Assessor), page 40–41.

-The community is located east of Portola Park Road and south of SR35 or Skyline Boulevard near Portola State Park and the town of La Honda.
+The community is located east of Portola Park Road and south of SR35 or Skyline Boulevard, near Portola State Park and the town of La Honda.
 The coordinate set (NAD27) is within the area of the community.
-The community is inside area code 650.
+The community is served by area code 650.